By Amanda Rogers

 On Saturday morning, she found out, when she and dozens of volunteers showed up to rake leaves, scrub headstones, trim trees and dump brush, branches and trash into a massive Dumpster.

 Mansfield Cemetery and Mansfield Community Cemetery, which are adjacent just off Burl Ray Road, rely on their cemetery associations and volunteers to care for the historic sites.
-The cemeteries, both of which have graves more than 100 years old, held a joint cleanup Saturday.
+The cemeteries, both with graves dating back to the 19th Century, were recognized with a historic landmark overlay as official Mansfield landmarks in 2023.
+The two cemeteries held a joint cleanup on a cool Texas morning.

 “Honestly, I didn’t know they used volunteers,” said Holland, who arrived Saturday morning with tools and dish soap to scrub her family headstones.
 She planned to clean her relatives’ graves and then pitch in to help with the rest of the cemetery.